2019 Mellon Faculty Grant Recipient

-Joseph A. Paradiso, director of the MIT Media Lab Responsive Environments research group, collaborates with Marie-Pier Boucher, postdoctoral fellow in the MIT Program in Science, Technology and Society, and Xin Liu, Arts Curator in the MIT Media Lab Space Exploration Initiative, on the project Diversifying Space.
+Joseph A. Paradiso, director of the MIT Media Lab Responsive Environments research group and the faculty mentor of the MIT Media Lab Space Exploration Initiative, collaborates with Xin Liu, Arts Curator in the initiative, and Marie-Pier Boucher, postdoctoral fellow in the MIT Program in Science, Technology and Society, on the project Diversifying Space.

 Marie-Pier Boucher is MIT Center for Art, Science & Technology (CAST) Postdoctoral Fellow in the Program in Science, Technology and Society.
 She received her PhD in Visual & Media Studies from Duke University in 2015.

 Xin Liu is an artist and engineer, and Arts Curator in the MIT Media Lab Space Exploration Initiative.
 She is an alumna of the Media Lab’s Fluid Interfaces group.
 Mixing scientific research with personal narratives, she creates transformative, participatory experiences and bodily objects to examine the constitution of subjectivity and affects.
 Conventionally trained as an engineer, she claims technology as her native language and craft in art practice.
 In the midst of the paradigm shift between technology and humanity, she tries to weave new connections for active participation.
 The goal is to reconfigure the tools of technology, not for exploitation but for the recovery of human feelings, affects, and emotions; not for hegemonic control of life but for the discovery of a bottom-up evolution through subjective experience.

 Course: STS.058 Space Exploration and Interplanetary Habitation (Marie-Pier Boucher)